Beer Brats on the Grill is Like Sunday in Wisconsin

 - Apple Strudel: My strudel recipe with phyllo dough is a lot easier to make than a traditional strudel dough.
 Regardless of the dough you use, my apple filling is amazing.

-- German Apple Cake: Apple cake doesn’t get much easier or delicious.
+- German Apple Cake: My recipe for Apple cake doesn’t get much easier or delicious.

 - 1 Pound Brats Usually 5 to a package